 6. Myth: Adding baby cereal to the bottle will help your baby sleep through the night.

-Truth: Studies show that adding cereal to the bottle won’t encourage your baby to sleep better or longer.
+Truth: Here’s another one of those newborn myths that won’t go away.
+But studies show that adding cereal to the bottle won’t encourage your baby to sleep better or longer.
 What’s more, it’s never a good idea to add cereal to your baby’s bottle.
 Your baby’s digestive system isn’t ready for solids until close to 6 months old, and by then, any solids should be given by spoon or as finger foods, not in a bottle.
 Plus, putting cereal in your baby’s bottle could lead to overfeeding and too many calories.
 If that’s not reason enough, consider this: Thickening the milk in the bottle is risky and could lead to choking.
 Bottom line: Don’t do it —unless the pediatrician has specifically recommended it because your baby is suffering from reflux.

 7. Myth: Your newborn needs to be bundled up during sleep to stay warm.